 This comparison chart includes the overall scores for the full-size strollers we purchased and tested in this review.
 With a high ranking score and impressive performance in multiple metrics, it is easy to see how the BOB Revolution Flex scored an Editors' Choice award (shown in blue).

 Ease of Use

 The Revolution earned a score of 7 of 10 for ease of use; it tied with two other products in this review including the Baby Jogger City Select.

 Fold and Unfold

 This BOB requires two hands to fold and four steps to accomplish, this is a lot compared to some of the competition.
 Despite the extra steps this stroller is still easy to fold with dual release levers (above left) and a pull handle to fold (above right).
 It has a manual lock, and no self-stand or carry strap feature, which makes it somewhat of a bear to transport and fit into a trunk.
 Unfolding is easier with only two steps, but you will still need two hands if you are going to accomplish it with any finesse.

 The Flex has single action brakes that are easy to set and release.
 Parents can feel confident that the brakes are set, with false sets in our tests.
 The brake is a single pedal in the middle of the frame that is sandal foot friendly.

 The Revolution has a large under seat storage bin with average access from the back and the sides and no front access.
-The basket is large, and we were able to fit our large diaper bag inside.
+The basket is nice and roomy.
+We were able to fit our large diaper bag inside.
 It has a maximum storage weight of 10 pounds.
 This capacity is average for the group with The UPPAbaby Vista packing in a max of 30 pounds.